go-dataspace/run-dsp/charts/run-dsp-stack/README.md

 And then install the chart:

-`helm install -n run-dsp-testing --debug stacktest go-dataspace/run-dsp-stack -f example/stack_values.yaml`
+`helm install -n run-dsp-testing stacktest go-dataspace/run-dsp-stack -f example/stack_values.yaml`

-`helm install --debug billybokhylla go-dataspace/run-dsp-stack -f example/stack_values.yaml`

 Using `kubectl get -n run-dsp-testing all` we should get something similar to